Looney Tunes Platinum Collection: Volume 2

 Looney Tunes Platinum Collection: Volume 2 is a Blu-ray and DVD box set by Warner Home Video released on October 16, 2012.
 It contains 50 Looney Tunes and Merrie Melodies cartoons and numerous supplements.
 Disc 3 is exclusive to the Blu-ray version of the set.
-Unlike Volume 1, which was released in a digibook, Volume 2 was released in a standard 1 movie case.
+Unlike Volume 1, which was released in a digibook, Volume 2 was released in a standard one-movie case.
 This release was followed by Looney Tunes Platinum Collection: Volume 3.

 Of the 50 cartoons included, forty were previously restored as part of the Looney Tunes Golden Collection, the Warner Bros.
 Home Entertainment Academy Awards Animation Collection, or a Looney Tunes Super Stars DVD.
 The other ten cartoons — What Makes Daffy Duck, Birdy and the Beast, Home, Tweet Home, The High and the Flighty, Porky's Hare Hunt, Hare-um Scare-um, Prest-O Change-O, The Lion's Busy, Strife with Father, and A Horse Fly Fleas — are new to Blu-ray and DVD.

+In June 2025, after being out of print for several years, Warner Bros.
+Home Entertainment put the Blu-Ray version of Platinum Collection: Volume 2 back into print without the booklet, but containing all three discs.